ghc-proposals/ghc-proposals/proposals/0000-function-result-sigs.rst

     Both styles have their merit.
 Haskell has good support for the former, while the latter would benefit from moving the annotation to the left-hand side.
-For one thing, it is what Scala, F#, OCaml, and some other languages do, so we would better accomodate users coming from these languages by allowing this style::
+For one thing, it is what Scala, F#, OCaml, and some other languages do, so we would better accommodate users coming from these languages by allowing this style::

       def fib(n: Int): Int = ...        -- Scala